Essential online tools when you’re starting a wedding business

 Quickbooks and Freshbooks

-Pro-tip: If you’re refining your pricing and packages, be sure to learn more about common fee and payment structures for wedding businesses.
+Pro-tip: If you’re refining your pricing and packages, be sure to learn more about the common fee and payment structures for wedding businesses.

 Remember, even the pros you look up to started their businesses in the same place (sometimes with less technology to help)!
 So, if you need advice about how to start from other people who have walked in your shoes or are ready to talk business systems now that you’re on the path to growth, know the WeddingPro community is always here to support you.